patdie421/no.slot.clock-neo/README.md

 tested in an Apple IIe (europ motherboard)

+Use the DS1215 DIP chip and readily available through-hole components  at a reasonable price (except for the DS1215 :-( ).

 this pcb is equivalent to the DS1216F (cf. https://github.com/patdie421/no.slot.clock-neo/blob/main/resources/DS1216.PDF)

 driver available in this repository : https://github.com/a2stuff/prodos-drivers